-CIDP Neuropathy is often misdiagnosed as your standard kind of neuropathy.
+CIDP is often misdiagnosed as your standard kind of neuropathy.
 Due to this misdiagnosis, thousands of people suffer endlessly from a disease that can actually be treated and sometimes cured through IVIG infusion if administered properly under the right expert.
 Call us for free CIDP/GBS advice to learn more.

-CIDP neuropathy is an autoimmune disease, meaning that your immune system begins to attack itself.
+Remember that CIDP is an autoimmune disease, meaning that your immune system begins to attack itself.
 In this case, your body literally attacks your nerves.
 How does it do this?
 Many autoimmune diseases are characterized by inflammation which causes progressive damage to the body.
-Just like Crohn’s disease attacks your small intestine through inflammation, CIDP Neuropathy attacks your nerves by inflaming them.
+Just like Crohn’s disease attacks your small intestine through inflammation, CIDP attacks your nerves by inflaming them.

 CIDP can be treated in several ways, including steroids (prednisone), plasma exchange and immunosuppressant drugs.
 However, the most promising of these treatments is Intravenous Immunoglobulin therapy or simply known as IVIG treatment or therapy.

 IVIG is a form of infusion therapy that is primarily taken from human antibodies.
 These antibodies help treat autoimmune disorders.
 IVIG has been a promising treatment for many kinds of autoimmune diseases, such as Crohn’s disease, Ulcerative Colitis and yes, CIDP and GBS.
 Unfortunately, IVIG sometimes fails because it is not properly administered under the right kind of experts.

-Please contact our call center 855-782-0574 to find out more about CIDP neuropathy and available IVIG treatments and therapy.
+Please contact our call center 855-782-0574 to find out more about CIDP/GBS and effective IVIG treatments for CIDP/GBS.